-Arrival and Departure during COVID
+Arrival and Departure

-Parents/caregivers can bring their children into the Center or they can drop them off at the door to a staff member.
-Please let a staff member know if you are not planning on coming into the building.
+Parents/caregivers can bring their children into the Center themselves or they can drop them off at the door to a staff member.

-- 1. Daily health checks will be performed on ALL child(ren), parents/caregivers, and staff members as they enter the building and they will sanitize their hands before going in the large motor area. - 2.
+- 1. Daily health checks will be performed on ALL child(ren), parents/caregivers, and staff members as they enter the building.
+They will take their temperature and if everyone has a normal temperature then they can sanitize their hands before going into the large motor area. - 2.
 Parents/Caregivers will take their child(ren) to the large motor room and help them change into their school shoes and open the door of the classroom for the child(ren) to enter.
-Parents will not be allowed to enter the classroom.
+Parents will not be allowed to enter the classroom unless you sanitize your shoes.
 You can watch from the observation window and turn on the speaker. - 3.
 Make sure that your child is here before 8:40 if they need to eat breakfast. - 4.
 The Center has a 9:00 a.m. cut-off time for receiving children.
 If your child arrives after 9:00 a.m.they will not be allowed to stay unless they are late due to a doctors or dentist appointment.
-A note from your child's doctor or dentist must be presented when your child is dropped off. - 5.
-A child will be released ONLY to the parents/guardians or to a person designated in writing on the Centers child release form, kept on file in the office.
-This authorized person must follow the same sign in/out procedure as described above and show proper identification.
+A note from your child's doctor or dentist must be presented when your child is dropped off.

-- 6. The Center staff refuses to release a child to any person, related or unrelated to the child, who has not been authorized in writing by the parent or guardians to receive the child. - 7.
+- 5. A child will be released ONLY to the parents/guardians or to a person designated in writing on the Centers child release form, kept on file in the office.
+This authorized person must follow the same sign in/out procedure as described above and show proper identification. - 6.
+The Center staff refuses to release a child to any person, related or unrelated to the child, who has not been authorized in writing by the parent or guardians to receive the child. - 7.
 Non-custodial parents will be allowed to pick up children if they are listed on the child's birth certificate, unless there is a court order prohibiting contact with the child.
 It is the custodial parent's responsibility to inform the Center of any issues regarding custody.